Tag Archive for: Medicine

 • Diverse Prevention Strategies and PrEP in Practice (Dr. Cyril Perrollaz, CeGIDD Montpellier), (15 minutes)

-• Psychoactive Substances and Sexual Performance: Chemsex (Prof. Hélène Rigole, Addiction Medicine, Montpellier) (20 minutes)
+• Psychoactive Substances and Sexual Performance: Chemsex (Prof. Hélène Rigole, Montpellier Addiction Center) (20 minutes)

-• Pre-hospital Care and Prevention in Urban Settings: My Approach (Dr. Julien Artigny, Toulouse University Hospital) (20 minutes)
+• Prep and Prevention in the City: What I Do (Dr. Julien Artigny, DUMG Toulouse) (20 minutes)

 • Summary and Q&A (30 minutes)

-The University of Marseille (UM), the Faculty of Medicine, and student organizations are joining the fight against period poverty on campus through a solidarity initiative calledRelaX, so that every female student can experience her period with dignity.
+The University of Marseille (UM), the School of Medicine, and student organizations are joining the fight against period poverty on campus through a solidarity initiative calledRelaX, so that every female student can experience her period with dignity.

 According to a recent study published in February 2021, 33% of female students report facing financial difficulties in obtaining menstrual products.
-These difficulties affect the physical, mental, and social well-being of those in the most vulnerable situations.
+These difficulties affect the physical, mental, and social health of those in the most vulnerable situations.